15 Important Questions and Answers You Must Know to Treat Joint Pain and For Better Joint Health

 Step 1: Subtract your age from 220 to give you your maximum heart rate per minute.
 For example, if you are 60 years old, your maximum heart rate per minute will be 160 (i.e. 220 – 60 = 160).

 Step 2: Multiply 160 by .50 to give you 50% of your target heart rate.
 In this case, it will be 80 beats per minute.
 What is your 75% target heart rate?
-The correct answer should be 120 beats per minute.
+The correct answer should be 120 beats per minute, derived from multiplying 160 by 75%.